 Final Thoughts

 The Scintillating Legion Detachment gives us a very fluffy way to play Daemons of Tzeentch, passing re-rolls back and forth with opponents over the course of the game but always coming out a little ahead in the process.
-We’re not sure it’s necessarily going to be good, as giving your opponent re-rolls is bad and will be worse the better your opponent is, but it’s a super interesting mechanic to play with.
+It’s a difficult Detachment to make work to its fullest, and there will absolutely be matchups you struggle with because giving your opponent re-rolls turns out to be a mistake, but it’s a super interesting mechanic to play with.
 If you’re a Tzeentch Daemons player who has always felt they didn’t have enough arcane trickery going on, well, today is your day.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.